Walter-Conwell/jsPasswordGenerator/README.md

 ## Description:

-The devlop folder contains the source code, whereas the develop.me folder contain the refactored code.
+The devlop folder contains the source code, whereas the develop.me folder contains the refactored code.
 Select the criteria.Btn's in order to select or deselect criteria.
 The generated password will consider the criteria and return accordingly.

 ## Screenshot:

 ![jsPasswordGenScreenshot](image-1.png)

 ## Task:

+refactor.
 This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+Note - if all criteriaBtns are pressed,the generateBtn will return undefined.

 The password can include special characters.
 If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.